-- to relate positively to others - to participate fully and take responsibility in the classroom and in the school - to use appropriate behaviour and language, according to situations - to engage successfully in partnership with others - to exercise personal responsibility and initiative - to understand that, as individuals, we depend on family, school and society
+- to relate positively to others. - to participate fully and take responsibility in the classroom and in the school. - to use appropriate behaviour and language, according to the current situation. - to engage successfully in partnership with others. - to exercise personal responsibility and initiative. - to understand that, as individuals, we depend on family, school and society.